 In 2020 we saw unprecedented changes in elective activity in response to Covid.
-Far fewer patients presented for treatment and there was a sizeable reduction in the amount of activity carried out in these areas during the Spring of 2020.
+Far fewer patients presented for treatment and there was a sizeable reduction in the amount of activity carried out in these areas.
+This fall began in the spring of 2020 and is yet to recover fully.

-As activity has resumed towards the end of the year, many independent providers have changed large elements of the activity they perform to carry out urgent treatment for those NHS patients in most pressing clinical need.
+As activity resumed towards the end of 2020, many independent providers have changed large elements of the activity they perform to carry out urgent treatment for those NHS patients in most pressing clinical need.
 Consequently, many of the graphs that follow show unusual patterns when compared to historic trends.